kamisaberi/blackbox/TODO/AI_IMPORTANT.md

 3.  **Graph Neural Network:** This catches the most sophisticated hackers (APTs).

 **Start with LogBERT.** It leverages your `xTorch` and `xInfer` work most directly.

+# give me the list of pappers about LogBERT , NER , Graph Neural Network about cybersecurity